fsantanna/pingus/ceu/README.md

 This report focuses on a qualitative analysis for the programming techniques that we applied during the rewriting process.
-Not all techniques result in reduction in LoC, but have other properties such as reducing the number of shared variables and dependencies between classes, helping on encapsulation and cohesion.
+Not all techniques result in reduction in LoC (especially considering the verbose syntax of Céu), but have other properties such as reducing the number of shared variables and dependencies between classes, helping on encapsulation and cohesion.
-Nonetheless, the lowest numbers above correlate to the parts of the game logic that we consider more susceptible to structured reactive programming.
+Nonetheless, the lowest ratio numbers above correlate to the parts of the game logic that we consider more susceptible to structured reactive programming.
-For instance, the *pingu* behavior contains complex animations that are affected by timers, game rules, and user interaction.
+For instance, the *Pingu* behavior contains complex animations that are affected by timers, game rules, and user interaction.
 In contrast, the *Option* screen is a simple UI grid with trivial mouse interaction.